manecosta/weblndconnect/README.md

 - Select your `admin.macaroon` file.
   - For Windows you can usually find it in `C:\Users\<youruser>\AppData\Local\Lnd\data\chain\bitcoin\<mainnet/testnet>`.
 - Select a scale for the generated QRCode.
 Leave it at the default value, if the generated QRCode is too big or too small, you can adjust it there and generate again.

+# For developers

+If you want to check that the code is not doing anything wrong, all of the custom relevant code is inline in the `weblndconnect.html` file and fully commented.
+In the `js/` folder you'll find the QRCode helper library.
+It's a complete copy of https://github.com/nayuki/QR-Code-generator/blob/master/javascript/qrcodegen.js with no changes.